Ultimate Guide to Emergency Motorcycle Braking

 As most of the speed is lost at the end of braking, the difference between the best and worst rider as tested, is the difference between stopping in time from 60 mph, or a 40 mph potentially fatal impact.

-If you change your bike, consider practising again, particularly if it is an older machine without ABS.
+If you change your bike, consider practicing again, particularly if it is an older machine without ABS.

 Why this sequence?

-It’s important to brake as quickly and as hard as you can, to avoid collisions or minimise impact speeds.
+It’s important to brake as quickly and hard as possible to avoid collisions or minimise impact speeds.

-Applying it not only starts the braking process immediately, but also starts the vital transfer of weight onto the front tyre to maximise the braking.
+The rear brake starts the braking process right away.
+It also initiates the crucial weight transfer onto the front tyre.
+This maximizes the braking.
 This makes locking the front wheel less likely.
-It also squats the machine down, lowering the cente of mass which also helps.
+It also squats the machine down, lowering the centre of mass which also helps.

-On bikes with linked brakes, this also activates the front brake, giving you cira 70% of the available braking.
+On bikes with linked brakes, this also activates the front brake, giving you circa 70% of the available braking.

-The front brake alone provides initially circa 60% of braking, which increases to up to 100% as the weight transfers forward.
-Applying the rear brake first means the bike is already slowing as the rider reaches for the front brake lever, which probably takes circa 0.5 seconds = 44 feet at 60 mph.
+Applying the rear brake first means the bike is already slowing as the rider reaches for the front brake lever.
+This probably takes circa 0.5 seconds = 44 feet at 60 mph.

-The rider should be prepared to immediately release the rear brake if the rear wheel locks, although this in not vital, unless the machine slews to the side.
-The situation differs with linked brakes and the style of machine, notably cruisers, where the rear brake is more effective, but the basic advice is the same for all types of motorcycles.
+The rider should be prepared to immediately release the rear brake if the rear wheel locks.
+This is not vital unless the machine slews to the side.
+The situation differs with linked brakes and the style of machine.
+Notably, cruisers have a more effective rear brake.
+However, the basic advice is the same for all types of motorcycles.

-At the same time, the rider needs to sit up, release the throttle, extend their fingers, grasp the front brake lever, straighten their arms, and apply steadily increasing pressure to the front brake lever to transfer more weight forward as quickly as possible onto the front tyre without losing front wheel traction.
-This requires a high degree of skill and practise.
+At the same time, the rider needs to sit up and release the throttle.
+They should extend their fingers and grasp the front brake lever.
+Next, they must straighten their arms.
+Then, apply steadily increasing pressure to the front brake lever.
+This action transfers more weight forward onto the front tyre.
+It is crucial to do this without losing front wheel traction.
+This requires a high degree of skill and practice.

-Riders need to be prepared to immediately release and reapply if the front wheel locks, which is usually caused by snatching, and also release some front brake lever pressure if the rear wheel leaves the ground, which can happen as the vehicle comes to a halt.
-This also requires skill and practise to recognise and respond to.
+Riders need to be prepared to immediately release and reapply the front brake if the wheel locks.
+This is usually caused by snatching.
+Riders need to release some front brake lever pressure if the rear wheel leaves the ground.
+This can happen particularly as the vehicle comes to a halt.
+This also requires skill and practice to recognise and respond to.

 Wet Roads

-Wet roads need more care with the brakes applied initially more gently, but once the weight is transferred onto the front tyre it is unlikely to skid unless there is standing water.
+Wet roads need more care.
+Apply the brakes initially more gently.
+Once the weight is transferred onto the front tyre, it is unlikely to skid unless there is standing water.
+Again, 70/30 front/rear braking is suggested.

 Braking Mid Corner

-You should countersteer instinctively, but can also counteersteer deliberately with practise, pushing on the inside bar.
-The bike intially falls in the opposite direction to which the steering is turned, helped by the gyroscopic effects of the front wheel, after which the rider will instinctively turn the bars back to stop the machine falling further.
+You should counter-steer instinctively, but can also counter-steer deliberately with practice, pushing on the inside bar.
+The bike initially falls in the opposite direction to which the steering is turned, helped by the gyroscopic effects of the front wheel, after which the rider will instinctively turn the bars back to stop the machine falling further.

-Braking mid corner using the rear brake lightly should be practised with care, for use in an emergency.
-This increases the ability for the bike to turn as weight is transferred onto the front tyre which is doing the steering, the bike slows, squats and pitches slightly forward, sharpening the steering angle marginally, and the rear tyre is more likely to slip sideways, which is an old race bike trick for quicker cornering.
+However, the rear brake increases the ability for the bike to turn as weight is transferred onto the front tyre, which is doing the steering.
+The bike slows, squats and pitches slightly forward, sharpening the steering angle marginally, The rear tyre is likely to slip sideways, which is an old race bike trick for quicker cornering.
 This is like ‘oversteer’ in a car.

 Worse case the rear loses traction and the rider may fall, but it’s usually a ‘low side’, unless the rider releases the brake fully after a wide skid, when a ‘high side’ is possible.
-But overall the outcome is probably better as the machine will impact first, then the rider, rather than the rider being followed and struck by the machine.
+But the outcome is probably better than a front wheel skid, as the machine will likely impact first, then the rider, rather than the rider being followed and struck by the machine.

-Riders can also ‘pick the bike up’ and braking if there is sufficient room and road width, but this tends to be a ‘last resort’.
-This is usually a panic response and can result from the machine being steered more tightly into the corner, which has the opposite effect from countersteering, or applying the front brake when banked.
+Riders can ‘pick the bike up’ and brake if there is sufficient room and road width, but this tends to be a ‘last resort’.
+This is often a panic response.
+This results from the machine being steered more tightly into the corner, which has the opposite effect from counter-steering.
+Or from applying the front brake when banked, as this pushes the bike outwards (yaw).

-Riders can also apply the front brake lightly mid corner in an emergency, as it is potentially more effective than the rear, as most machines are designed with a slight front wheel weight bias.
-However it affects the steering, straightening it, and potentially ‘sits the bike up’ if not corrected, and so is more risky.
+Riders can apply the front brake lightly very lightly mid-corner in an emergency.
+It is potentially more effective than the rear, as most machines are designed with a slight front wheel weight bias.
+However, it affects the steering, straightening it, potentially ‘sits the bike up’ which can make the bike run wide, which can be more risky.
+The rider will need to push on the inside bar at the same time, counter-steering to stop the bike running wide.
+This increases the lean angle so uses up even more grip.

-Using the front brake in corners needs very careful training and practice, so is probably best left to professional trainers on a race track, with training and advice to road riders restricted to just looking where you want to go, avoiding ‘target fixation’, and countersteering and applying the rear brake mid corner in an emergency.
+Using the front brake in corners needs very careful training and practice, so is probably best left to professional trainers on a race track, with training and advice to road riders restricted to just looking where you want to go, avoiding ‘target fixation’, counter-steering and applying the rear brake mid-corner in an emergency.

 Trail Braking

-Additional training in ‘trail braking’ into corners in an emergency could be of considerable benefit to riders, which we cover at The School, although it’s an advanced riding ‘failure to plan ahead’.
+Additional training in ‘trail braking’ into corners in an emergency could be of considerable benefit to riders, which we cover at The School.
+But it’s an advanced riding ‘failure to plan ahead’.

-Racers consistently trail the front brake into many corners, using the light green area of grip shown in the diagram above.
+Racers consistently trail the front brake into many corners.
 They gradually release the front brake pressure as their lean angle increases, with the brake being finally released sometimes just as the throttle is opened on corner exit.

-This leaves virtually no safety margin, so is totally unsuitable for road riders to use as a routine, but is a useful tool to have in an emergency, allowing the rider to both brake hard and turn at the same time.
+This leaves virtually no safety margin.
+It is totally unsuitable for road riders to use as a routine.
+But it is a useful tool to have in an emergency.
+This allows the rider to brake hard and turn at the same time.
 This is particularly useful when a rider has misjudged their entry speed to a corner.
+Or has to avoid a hazard.

-The difference between carrying the front brake into a corner, and applying the front brake mid corner, needs to be completely understood.
+The difference between carrying the front brake into a corner and applying the front brake mid-corner needs to be completely understood.
+It is crucial to distinguish between these situations.
 When you enter the corner with the front brake applied, the extra weight is already transferred onto the front tyre, so it already has the ability to produce significantly more grip.

 Re-applying the front brake after you have started to turn, leaves the rider with initially only circa 50% of the weight on the front tyre, which is also doing the steering, making a skid and fall far more likely without great care and very careful application of the front brake.